srqrme/best_netflix_made_movies_gem/README.md

 ## Usage

-TODO: After installing 'best_netflix_made_movies_gem', type './bin/BestNetflixMadeMovies' into the terminal to get the program started.
+After installing 'best_netflix_made_movies_gem', type './bin/BestNetflixMadeMovies' into the terminal to get the program started.

 ## Development